Bliights/Bliights/README.md

 1. [Tetris AI](https://github.com/Bliights/Tetris-AI): It's a project that recreates the mythical game tetris and creates an AI that plays the game efficiently.
 2. [Awake Wheel](https://github.com/Bliights/Awake-Wheel): This project consists of creating a mobile app that uses an AI to detect drowsiness in drivers.
+3. [SportsHub](https://github.com/Bliights/SportsHub): This project involves recreating a website for selling sports items.
+It includes all components: the database, backend, and frontend.

 ## Connect with Me